gethomepage/homepage/README.md

     - Docker Integration
       - Status light + CPU, Memory & Network Reporting
     - Service Integration
-      - Currently supports Sonarr, Radarr, Ombi, Emby, NZBGet, ruTorrent, Portainer & PiHole
+      - Currently supports Sonarr, Radarr, Ombi, Emby, Jellyfin, NZBGet, ruTorrent, Portainer & PiHole
   * Homepage Widgets
     - System Stats (Disk, CPU, Memory)
     - Weather (via weatherapi.com)
   * Customizable
     - 21 theme colors with light and dark mode support

+## Support & Suggestions

+If you have any questions, suggestions, or general issues, please start a discussion on the [Discussions](https://github.com/benphelps/homepage/discussions) page.

+If you have a more specific issue, please open an issue on the [Issues](https://github.com/benphelps/homepage/issues) page.

 ## Getting Started